darshanbajgain/Count-ResetSimpleReactApp/README.md

 This is a simple counter app created with Tailwind and React.
 It has two buttons: a + button to increment the counter and a reset button to reset the counter to 0.
 If the counter is already 0 and the reset button is clicked, an error message will be displayed.

+## Concept Used

+ * UseState Hook concept to change states.

 ## Technologies Used

 * Tailwind